 Mohanlal's Marakkar: Arabikadalinte Simham Gets Postponed: Here's The New Release Date!

 Marakkar: Arabikadalinte Simham, the upcoming Mohanlal starring historical drama is unarguably the most anticipated upcoming projects of Malayalam cinema right now.
-The project, which is directed by the master craftsman Priyadarshan, was initially supposed to be released on March 19, 2020.
+The film, which is directed by the master craftsman Priyadarshan, was supposed to be released on March 19, 2020.
 However, the release of Mohanlal's Marakkar has been postponed now.

 As per the latest reports, the makers have decided to not release Marakkar: Arabikadalinte Simham on March 19, due to some technical reasons.
 Instead, the magnum opus will hit the theatres exactly after a week, on March 26, Thursday.
 Mohanlal, the leading man of the project revealed the new release date along with a brand new poster of the Priyadarshan directorial through his official social media pages, recently.